jeajjr/stock-assets-analyser/README.md

 Current implementation is developed in Python 3.
 It should use matplotlib for graphing and other data analysis libraries as necessary.

-The project incudes a stockutils module for:
+The project includes a stockutils module for:
-* reading raw market data
+* reading and parsing raw market data
-* reading user transaction history data
+* reading and parsing user transaction history data

 A Jupyter notebook is used to execute the module and practicing with the data.